Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals: Numerical Experiments

+Because of its structure, the algorithm of \cite{Altschuler_Boix-Adsera_2020} cannot provide intermediary approximations of the barycenters, which is a disadvantage of the method over MAM.
+As an example, we consider $M=10$ images $40 \times 40$ presented in \Cref{quantitative_section}.
+Although smaller, these images are much denser than the ones in \Cref{fig_dataset_altsch} and thus the WB problem is more complicated.
+While MAM can provide \emph{free-support} WB approximations all along its iterative process, the solver of \cite{Altschuler_Boix-Adsera_2020} could not provide a solution after 50 hours of processing.

-\Cref{tab:MAM-random} compares MAM with three random variants in a serial environment with only one processor.
+\if{ when the \emph{free-support} approach is taken, computing a WB amounts to solve~\eqref{HugeLP} by considering all points $\xi \in \Xi$, thus yielding an LP of astronomical size. \Cref{tab:MAM-random} compares MAM with three random variants in a serial environment with only one processor.
 To this end, we have fixed the CPU time for the random variants to the values of \cref{tab:MAMxBADMM}: the first column in \cref{tab:MAM-random} is the last one in \cref{tab:MAMxBADMM}, and the last column in \cref{tab:MAMxBADMM} is the third one in \cref{tab:MAMxBADMM}.
 For instance, solver MAM-50 is the random variant of \cref{alg} with $50$ measures randomly chosen at every iteration.

 In same cases, the randomized variant performs slightly better.
 For instance, the variants MAM-50 and MAM-100 manage to reach the optimal value faster than the deterministic variant: see the penultimate line in \cref{tab:MAM-random}. }\fi